 I watched “Iron Cowboy” the other day.
-For those of you not in the know, this is a documentary about James Lawrence and his attempt at a 50/50/50 which was to complete the equivalent of 50 Ironman triathlons, in 50 states in 50 days.
+For those of you not in the know, this is a documentary about James Lawrence and his attempt to complete the equivalent of 50 Ironman triathlons, in 50 states in 50 days.
 2.4 mile swim, 112 mile bike ride, topped off with a 26.2 mile marathon, every single day, for 50 straight days.
 My reaction was probably the same as most of you when I first understood the premise.
 Unthinkable, impossible, absurd.
 Yet, after the first few minutes of watching, I realized it WAS real and spent the next 90 minutes trying to wrap my head around the reality of this beast of a man.

 After finishing this particular documentary, I felt the same way I do after watching similar shows where people complete superhuman feats or some extraordinary, “bigger than themselves” type of endeavor.
 I think Netflix should change it’s name to.
 “Netflix, guaranteed to make you feel bad about yourself” Think about it.
 We eat crap, drink crap, while we watch crap that makes us feel like crap!
 I digress- I mean, this dude (spoiler alert) just did 50 freakin triathlons and I can’t even keep my garage clean.
 I’m such a loser.